Sex Therapy Training: An Introduction

 Becoming a Sex Therapist is as exciting as it is challenging.
 The American Association of Sexuality Educators, Counselors, and Therapists (AASECT) certifies new therapists each year from all over the globe with innovative and inspiring ideas and perspectives.
 The training is rigorous, but the result is certification that is recognized and respected in both the therapy and medical fields alike.

-Core Knowledge training will take place three Tuesdays per month for 10 months from 5:30 to 8:30pm, and the 60 credits of Skills Training Intensives will occur in two one week sessions in July, 2017 and January, 2018.
+Core Knowledge training will take place two-three Tuesdays per month for 10 months from 5:30 to 8:30pm, and the 60 credits of Skills Training Intensives will occur in two one week sessions in July, 2018 and January, 2019.
 All of the training will be held at our offices in Quincy, Massachusetts.
-Training will be limited to 15 students for 2017/18.
-Supervision will also be available, as will a planned and required SAR (Sexual Attitude Reassessment), which will be held on August 12-13th of 2017.
+Training will be limited to 15 students for 2018/19.
+Supervision will also be available, as will a planned and required SAR (Sexual Attitude Reassessment), which will be held on August 25-26th of 2018.
 Both the supervision and the SAR are not included in the cost of the program.

 All of these elements combine to streamline the process of certification to one year.
 Although a significant commitment, the program is designed to minimize interference with typical working hours.
 We have also constructed a core faculty of certified Sex Therapists and guest speakers to bring in different perspectives and voices from the field.
 Cultural, sexual, and disability diversity in teachers and students will be sought, and will be a core value of the training.
 Upon completion of the program, students will not only gain eligibility for AASECT certification, but also a strong sense of who they are as qualified and competent sex therapists.